fbpx

 One in Six Women with Learning Disabilities Has Attempted Suicide

 “Learning disabilities such as dyslexia cast a very long shadow.
-Adults with learning disabilities still had 46% higher odds of having attempted suicide than their peers without learning problems, even when we took into account a wide range of other risk factors including lifetime history of depression and substance abuse, ADHD, early adversities, age, race, sex, income and education,” reported lead author Professor Esme Fuller-Thomson, Sandra Rotman Endowed Chair at University of Toronto’s Factor-Inwentash Faculty of Social Work and Director of Institute for Life Course and Aging.
+Adults with learning disabilities still had 46% higher odds of having attempted suicide than their peers without learning problems, even when we took into account a wide range of other risk factors, including lifetime history of depression and substance abuse, ADHD, early adversities, age, race, sex, income, and education,” reported lead author Professor Esme Fuller-Thomson, Sandra Rotman Endowed Chair at University of Toronto’s Factor-Inwentash Faculty of Social Work and Director of Institute for Life Course and Aging.

 “When we focused only on individuals in the survey with learning disorders, we found that people who had been exposed to chronic parental domestic violence had double the odds of suicide attempts,” said co-author Samara Z. Carroll, a recent University of Toronto social work graduate.

-Parental domestic violence was defined as “chronic” if it had occurred more than 10 times before the respondent was age 16.
+Parental domestic violence was defined as “chronic” if it occurred more than ten times before the respondent was 16.
 “The cross-sectional nature of this study prohibits our ability to determine causality.
 The relationship between chronic parental domestic violence and suicide attempts could flow in either direction.
-We speculate that parental violent conflict could be an indicator of poor childhood circumstances (disorganized household, lack of social supports, low socioeconomic status, lack of reading in the home, etc.) which may increase the likelihood of learning disabilities.
+We speculate that parental violent conflict could be an indicator of poor childhood circumstances (disorganized household, lack of social support, low socioeconomic status, lack of reading in the home, etc.) which may increase the likelihood of learning disabilities.
 The higher stress levels in these homes may undermine children’s ability to focus or ask for help, thereby impairing learning.
 Alternatively, a child’s scholastic underperformance may cause parental conflict, which may escalate into domestic violence,” stated Carroll.

 The study examined a nationally representative sample of 21,744 community-dwelling Canadians, of whom 745 reported they had been diagnosed with learning disabilities.
 Data were drawn from the 2012 Canadian Community Health Survey-Mental Health.

-“The disturbingly high prevalence of suicide attempts among people with learning disabilities underline the importance of health professionals screening patients with learning disabilities for mental illness and suicidal thoughts,” said Wook Yang, a coauthor and doctoral student in the Dalla Lana School of Public Health at the University of Toronto.
+“The disturbingly high prevalence of suicide attempts among people with learning disabilities underline the importance of health professionals screening patients with learning disabilities for mental illness and suicidal thoughts,” said Wook Yang, a co-author and doctoral student in the Dalla Lana School of Public Health at the University of Toronto.

 .